Malik0411/VR-Exergames/README.md

 ````$pip install PyQt5````

 **Note**: If you run into errors, try installing a different one.
 If you utilize the **mayavi-pip** method for the Mayavi installation, try activating the environment.

+## Other libraries
+**Install using pip**: I was able to install all other dependencies using pip without trouble.
+You're going to need:
+1. numpy
+2. circle_fit
+3. matplotlib